tuj85213/Preposal/preposal.md

 ## Do you have any questions of your own?

-can we use templates to build off of
+not as of right now!